Many of us have learned a little bit about strokes at some point in our lives.

 It’s long been known that there is a link between smoking and stroke.

-People who smoke may be as much as six times more likely to have a stroke than those who don’t.
+For all these reasons, people who smoke may be as much as six times more likely to have a stroke than those who don’t.

 This study, shows a direct correlation not only between smoking and risk of stroke, but also that risk changes based on how much you smoke.